Follow TV Tropes

 • Red Herring: In "Leave a Message If You Love Me," Dawn becomes convinced that Ashley is alive and performing as the mysterious TK.
 It turns out that's not true, and TK is a completely different person who complains that everyone uses her to fuel conspiracies that their missing loved ones are alive.

 • Rooftop Concert: Parodied.
-The group try to stage one in season 2 to drum up publicity for their album drop.
+The group try to stage a roof concert in season 2 to drum up publicity for their album drop.
 Wickie gets the idea from the "lunch lord" she's dating, though she protests that it's been done a million times before.
 It doesn't go well.

 Reporter: In feel bad news, reunited girl group Girls5eva violated several FAA regulations attempting to be like the Beatles from the Beatles documentary.
 Now, I don't like to editorialize, so I'll just reserve my opinions about just how basic that is.

-• Running Gag: The soda fountain in the Solano restaurant dispenses red wine, which gets used multiple times throughout the series.
+• The soda fountain in the Solano restaurant dispenses red wine, which gets used multiple times throughout the series.

 • Sampling: The plot of the series is set into motion when Girls5eva's hit song is sampled by a young rapper who invites them to perform with him on The Tonight Show Starring Jimmy Fallon.